No one likes to talk about estate planning. I mean, who wants to plan for their death? Anyone?

 Typically, the younger your family, the more important life insurance is.
 That’s because your children have longer until they will be able to support themselves, and because you’ve had less time to build up savings that could help them.

-For more on life insurance, you can check out my four-part series that walks you through the entire process.
+For more on life insurance, you can check out this comprehensive guide.

 Your will is the primary tool you have for deciding ahead of time how your family would be cared for if you died.